bigsaltyfishes/twrp_device_lenovo_J607F/README.md

 ## Compile

-For build instructions go to OrangeFox Recovery wiki: https://wiki.orangefox.tech/en/dev/building
+For build instructions go to TWRP FAQ: https://twrp.me/FAQ/

 To test it: